WebOrigami/japan-hike-ebook/ReadMe.md

 $ npm run preview
 ```

-This will generate a `preview` folder containing everything that will go into the EPUB file.
+This will regenerate the `preview` folder containing everything that will go into the EPUB file.

 To view the files in a browser: